mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

 This tutorial was prepared for the [Student Cluster Competition'23](https://studentclustercompetition.us/2023/index.html) to explain how to run and optimize the [MLPerf inference benchmark](https://arxiv.org/abs/1911.02549) with [BERT Large model variations](https://github.com/mlcommons/inference/tree/master/language/bert#supported-models) across different software and hardware.
+You will need to obtain the best throughput for your system (samples per second) without degrading accuracy.

-You will use [MLCommons CM automation language](https://doi.org/10.5281/zenodo.8105339) that helps to modularize and automate (MLPerf) benchmarks with portable, technology-agnostic and reusable [CM scripts](../list_of_scripts.md) being developed by the [MLCommons task force on automation and reproducibility](https://github.com/mlcommons/ck/blob/master/docs/taskforce.md), the [cTuning foundation](https://cTuning.org) and [the community](https://discord.gg/JjWNWXKxwT).
+You will use [MLCommons CM automation language](https://doi.org/10.5281/zenodo.8105339) that helps to modularize and automate (MLPerf) benchmarks using portable, technology-agnostic and reusable [CM scripts](../list_of_scripts.md) being developed by the [MLCommons task force on automation and reproducibility](https://github.com/mlcommons/ck/blob/master/docs/taskforce.md), the [cTuning foundation](https://cTuning.org) and [the community](https://discord.gg/JjWNWXKxwT).